jillxoreilly/StatsCourseBook_2024/Chapter7_Power/power_intro.md

-We will see how power analyses can be constructed using 'home made' code, and also learn to run them for $t$-test using a built in function in the Python library `statsmodels`.
-The same built-in function can run power analysis for many statistical tests we will meet later in the course, including regression, ANOVA and Chi Square (although not correlation, annoyingly).
+We will see how power analyses can be constructed using 'home made' code, and also learn to run them for $t$-test and correlation using a built in function in the Python library `statsmodels`.

 ## Tasks for this week